alexwlchan/alexwlchan.net/src/index.md

 ## Hi, I'm Alex.

-I'm a software developer at [Wellcome Collection][wellcome], a museum and library exploring health and human experience.
+I'm a software developer at [Wellcome Collection][wellcome], a museum and library in London.
-I'm helping to build a platform for searching and storing [the collections][collections], with a particular interest in digital preservation.
+I help to search and store [the collections][collections], with a particular interest in digital preservation.

-I have a fairly active online presence -- I [tweet a lot](https://twitter.com/alexwlchan), and [my blog](/all-posts/) is where I share ideas that don't fit into a tweet.
+I have a fairly active online presence -- I [tweet a lot](https://twitter.com/alexwlchan), and [my blog](/best-of/) is where I share ideas that don't fit into a tweet.
 You can read my posts on the web, or subscribe to them [as an RSS feed](/atom.xml).

 I write about anything I find interesting or fun -- there's plenty of programming, but a lot of other stuff as well.
-Past topics include [accessibility](/2019/01/monki-gras-the-curb-cut-effect/), [braille](/2019/07/ten-braille-facts/), [Chinese dictionaries](/2019/06/reading-a-chinese-dictionary/), and [Welsh waterfalls](/2018/11/aberdulais-waterfall/).
+Past topics include [accessibility](/2019/01/monki-gras-the-curb-cut-effect/), [Chinese dictionaries](/2019/06/reading-a-chinese-dictionary/), and [Welsh waterfalls](/2018/11/aberdulais-waterfall/).

-Sometimes I give talks at meetups or conferences, and I have a list of slides/videos from [my past talks](/elsewhere/#talks-and-workshops).
-I've also written about my [ideas for running inclusive and accessible events](https://alexwlchan.net/ideas-for-inclusive-events/).

 If you'd like to see everything I've been up to, my [projects page](/projects/) is a good starting point.
+It includes links to everything I've published online.

 I'm trans, genderfluid, and my pronouns vary.
 If you're not sure, "they/them" is a safe default.